 The School offers a wide-ranging co-curricular program to complement our academic offerings.
-We believe that these activities enhance the sense of community at the School are important in the overall holistic development of our students.
+We believe that these activities enhance the sense of community at the School and are important in the overall holistic development of our students.

-Our co-curricular Program offers students a wide range of activities which run before, during and after school.
+Our co-curricular program offers students a wide range of activities which run before, during and after school.
 The activities are varied, thereby encouraging students to explore new pursuits in a safe and supportive setting.

 St George’s Anglican Grammar School students have the opportunity to participate in a range of outdoor activities on camps, excursions and tours within Perth and the greater Western Australian surrounds.

-Environmental awareness, orienteering, bush walking, canoeing and obstacle courses are just some of the activities students get to experience with their friends and peers.
+Environmental awareness, orienteering, rock climbing, raft building, bush walking, canoeing and obstacle course challenges are just some of the activities students get to experience with their friends and peers.

 St George’s Anglican Grammar School offers a range of tour opportunities, both locally and international.